Creating a New Family Story

 • knows their parents offer a safe haven to return to when feeling troubled.

-As a result, your child should
+As a result, your child should:

-• to do better in school, enjoy better health.
+• to do better in school

-• learn improved emotional regulation, social and communication skills.
+• learn improved emotional regulation

 We are Social Beings